Régional: History

-Régional as of 2006 was upgrading and consolidating its fleet, considering to ally with a turboprop partner as it increasingly turned its focus to its jet operations.
-The two remaining Saab 2000s were phased out in 2006 and the last of its nine Embraer EMB-120s followed in 2008, marking the exit of all of Régional's turboprop aircraft.
+During 2006, the airline was upgrading and consolidating its fleet, considering allying with a partner with turboprop aircraft only as it increasingly turned its attention to operations with jetliners.
+The two remaining Saab 2000s were phased out in 2006, and the last of its nine Embraer EMB-120s followed in 2008.
+It became the first European operator of the Embraer E190 aircraft in November 2006.